MIMBCD-UI/prototype-cornerstone/README.md

 If you need some help see the [Demo](https://youtu.be/tkzpT3KpY2A)

+### Run

-4. Go inside the code folder:
+1. Go inside the code folder:

 `cd src/`

-5. Run the code:
+2. Run the code:

 `node node_modules/http-server/bin/http-server`

-6. Open the link:
+3. Open the link:

 `localhost:8080`